 The director's credential is awarded to individuals who successfully complete 12 credit hours of instruction through accredited institutions of higher learning approved to offer the Director's Credential Program.

 The Kentucky early care and education trainer credential is awarded to individuals providing training hours to early care and education professionals.
 Child Care Aware

 provides more information about early care and education workshops, online courses and institutes.

 The Non-College Scholarship Program provides financial assistance to individuals seeking training for the CCCC and the child development associate (CDA) credential.
 The CCC/CDA Credential Scholarship Program pays $420 for 120 clock hours of training on behalf of scholars to an approved training organization.

 The CDA KIDS NOW mini grant pays $425 direct assessment fee to the Council for Professional Recognition on behalf of eligible applicants.
 CDA candidates must meet eligibility guidelines.
-For more information on the CDA grant contact your local professional development counselor
+For more information on the CDA grant contact your local professional development coach

 .
 For information on the CDA assessment, contact the Council for Professional Recognition, 2460 16th Street NW, Washington DC, 20009-3575, toll free (800) 424-4310